Wholegrain cornmeal

 In America it's called grits; in South Africa maizemeal and a dry porridge known as putu.

-I think it’s common knowledge that the Zulu people do not like wholegrain maizemeal because it gives them a bellyache.
+I think it’s common knowledge that the Zulu people do not like wholegrain maizemeal because it gives them a bellyache; yet their forefathers have enjoyed it for centuries.
 I must confess it also provokes indigestion in my white tum too if eaten immediately after cooking.

 The result is that the Zulu people eat super-refined cornmeal.
 The first and foremost problem is that devoid of all the nutrients, it is absolutely tasteless; masses of sugar and salt must be added.

-Instead we have learned to retrograde it overnight, add a teaspoon of natural honey to our tasty wholegrain cornmeal, a tad of butter and some fruit; and a little unpasteurised yoghurt or maas[7].
+Instead we have learned to retrograde it overnight and bring it back to the boil in the morning.
+Then add a teaspoon of natural honey to our tasty wholegrain cornmeal, a tad of butter and some fruit; and a little unpasteurised yoghurt or maas[7].
 It's completely gluten-free.

 Leaving it to stand for a period also enables the bran to hydrate completely.